Branching Plugin

 return str(branch.status) == target_status

-wait_for_branch_status(branch, "Ready")
+wait_for_branch_status(branch, 'Ready')

 branch = nb.plugins.branching.branches.get(branch.id)

-print(f"Branch is now ready!
+print(f"Branch is ready!
 Status: {branch.status}")

-The function will:
+The helper above will: